Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 |                 | Ribosome:R<sub>locusNum</sub> → P<sub>locusNum</sub> + Ribosome + R<sub>locusNum</sub>             | $k_{\text{trans}}^{\text{binding}}$             |
 | Degradation     | Degradosome + R<sub>locusNum</sub> → Degradosome:R<sub>locusNum</sub>                              | $k_{\text{degra}}^{\text{binding}}$                |
 |                 | Degradosome:R<sub>locusNum</sub> → NMPs + Degradosome                                              | $k_{\text{degra}}^{\text{depoly}}$                 |
-|

 Transcription, translation and degradation are all depicted as a two-step binding and (de)polymerizatoin reactions where the polymerization in transcription and translation shares the same rate form as that in replication.
-The rate for degradation from a mRNA to its monomers is calculate by divide the monomer depletion rate over the length of mRNA.
+The rate for degradation from a mRNA to its monomers is calculated by divide the monomer depletion rate over the length of mRNA.

 **Table 2: Rate Form for Replication, Transcription, Translation and Degradation**